amino-os/Amino.Run/docs/code_study/DMList.md

 State changes on remote object caused by one client will not automatically invalidate to cached objects on other clients.
 Therefore *WriteThroughCache* may contain staled object.

-The value of this DM is rated as LOW because
+Terry: The value of this DM is rated as LOW because

 * Many mutual cache libraries out there.
 * It is not difficult for developers to write their customized client side write through cache.
 It is not a big deal for them even if we don't provide this DM.